Sub-Linear Privacy-Preserving Near-Neighbor Search: Challenges with Untrusted Server and Types of Attacks

 \section{Challenges with Untrusted Server and Types of Attacks}

 For obtaining sub-linear solutions, we do not have many choices.
-LSH-based techniques are the only known methods that guarantee efficient sub-linear query time algorithms even in high dimensions~\cite{Gionis:1999}.
-Thus, one cannot hope to deviate from the philosophy of generating a binary embedding for data vectors $x$, given by $E(x)$, which preserves original near-neighbors in the obtained Hamming space.
+LSH-based techniques are well-known methods that guarantee efficient sub-linear query time algorithms even in high dimensions~\cite{Gionis:1999}.
+Thus, one cannot hope to deviate from the philosophy of generating binary embeddings for data vectors that preserve original near-neighbors in the obtained Hamming space.

 Conceptually, there can be three types of attacks when the server is untrusted: (i) querying the database and brute-forcing the space of inputs (ii) extracting the original attribute vector from the hashes using compressive sensing theory, and (iii) analyzing the combination of hashes and measuring their mutual correlation to estimate the original attribute of a user.